zanarmstrong/sfpc/_posts/2014-10-31-Sarah's revelation: Dictionaries, D3, and attributes.md

 ---
 layout: post
-title: Sarah's revelation about dictionaries, D3, and attributes
+title: Sarah's revelation: dictionaries, D3, and attributes
 ---

 Sarah told me today that instead of defining attributes in D3 like this: